 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the physics curriculum to A/AS level, Mathematics to at least Key Stage 3 and offers experience of GCSE general science.

-You will have sessions across both mathematics and science PGCE courses.
-You will consider how to plan lessons, reflect on your preparation, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.
+You’ll have sessions across both Mathematics and Science PGCE courses.
+You’ll consider how to plan lessons, reflect on your preparation, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

 You’ll explore various teaching methods in our laboratories, including experiments to inspire pupils across all key stages.

-Our laboratories mirror school science classrooms and you might carry out practical experiments such as using a torch to transmit music or investigating the weather using data from satellites.
+Our laboratories mirror school science classrooms and you might carry out practical experiments such as measuring the speed of electromagnetic waves using cheese or investigating the weather using data from satellites.

-We also offer guest lectures from alumni, people from exam boards, and experts from a variety of organisations.
+We also offer guest lectures from alumni, specialists from subject associations like the IOP, and experts in education.
 Past sessions include speakers from the National Space Centre, Royal Society of Chemistry, and Science and Plants for Schools (SAPS).

 You won’t only learn teaching methods with us on campus though, you’ll spend at least 120 days on placements in a variety of schools, gradually increasing your involvement to become an expert practitioner.

 When you graduate, you’ll gain a Postgraduate Certificate in Education (PGCE), and Qualified Teacher Status (QTS) and can work at any level in schools and colleges.